KazuoYanagimoto/Compass-Powered-Foundation/README.md

 Gulp
 ```

-> This will compile the Sass(by using Compass) and assembles all the necessary files to launch your web-app with localhost:8080 for you.
+> This will compile the Sass(by using Compass) and assembles all the necessary files to launch your web-app with localhost:8080.
-When you change files, the appropriate Gulp task will run to build new files.
+When you change files, the appropriate Gulp task will run to build new files for you.

-4: To run the compiling process once, without watching any files, use the `build` command.
+4: To run the compiling process without watching any files, use the `build` command.

 ```bash
 Gulp build
 ```

+> You can also use the 'build' command with option flag(--production) for distribution ready.